-The CAT exam (Common Admission Test) is a computer-based entrance exam in India for students wanting to secure the coveted MBA seats in various management institutes of the country such as IIM’s, FMS, DMS, etc. CAT is conducted every year by the IIMs on a rotational basis and it scores the candidates using three sections, namely Quantitative Ability, Verbal Ability & Reading Comprehension (VARC) as well as Data Interpretation & Logical Reasoning (DILR).
+The CAT exam (Common Admission Test) is a computer-based entrance exam in India for students wanting to secure the coveted MBA seats in various management institutes of the country such as IIM’s, FMS, DMS, etc. CAT is conducted every year by the IIMs on a rotational basis, and it scores the candidates using three sections, namely Quantitative Ability, Verbal Ability & Reading Comprehension as well as Data Interpretation & Logical Reasoning.

 Among these three sections, Quantitative Ability is perhaps one of the most important sections.
-This is because it also helps in the Data Interpretation section if prepared throughly.
-Also, 34 questions out of a total of 100 questions in CAT are asked from this section alone, so it’s importance cannot be overstated.
+This is because it also helps in the Data Interpretation section if prepared thoroughly.
+Also, 34 questions out of a total of 100 questions in CAT are asked from this section alone, hence its importance cannot be overstated.
 So this article focuses on some important Preparation tips for Quantitative Ability so that you can best prepare and consequently ace the CAT exam!!!

 Pattern for Quantitative Ability in CAT

-To devise an overall strategy for the QA section in CAT, it is important to first understand its overall pattern.
-So the pattern for CAT 2017 is given as follows:
+To devise an overall strategy for the QA section in CAT, it is important to first understand its overall pattern (based on CAT 2019, 2018, etc.).
+It is as follows:

 Preparation Strategy for Quantitative Ability

 Now that we have better clarity of the pattern and syllabus for QA, let’s move to the preparation.
 The first two to three months of CAT preparation (depending on the time you are left with) should be devoted to religiously completing the syllabus.
 This is a list of all the areas you need to cover in this period.

 1. Improving calculations

 - Learn Squares, cubes, and reciprocals till 30.

 - Power of 2 up to 12